The School of Creative Arts (SOCA) offers a variety of community and summer programs for children and adults.

 High School Workshops

-SOCA offers a day-long workshop to regional high school art, music and communication students.
-The workshops are held once a semester from 9:00 a.m. to 2:00 p.m.
-Each student will participate in one of 11 workshops with a full-time faculty member, followed by a portfolio review for interested individuals.
+SOCA offers workshops to regional high school art, music and communication students and teachers.
+The workshops are held once a semester.
+Each student will participate in one workshop with a full-time faculty member, followed by a portfolio review or music audition for interested individuals.